How are General Assembly press conferences selected?

 The press officer then selects 8-10 potential press conferences, which she sends (together with the provisional list of speakers for each briefing, if available) to programme group chairs for feedback.

-[Around the time the meeting programme is online, seven to five weeks before the Assembly] In the majority of the press conferences, it is clear who the participants should be (e.g. abstract authors, conveners).
+In the majority of the press conferences, it is clear who the participants should be (e.g. abstract authors, conveners).
 For these ones, the press officer starts inviting participants at this stage.
 In the case of other briefings, such as the ones suggested by external parties, the press officer can email conveners, division presidents/programme group chairs or external press officer to choose the best panellists to invite.

 Once there is a rough idea who the panellists for each press conference will be and when they are available, the press officer starts scheduling each media briefing, after the General Assembly programme is published online.
 Note that the number of potential press conferences may be reduced at this stage since invited speakers may find they are unable to attend the General Assembly, they may decline to participate, among other reasons.

-[About four weeks before the Assembly] A provisional list of press conferences and speakers is published on the General Assembly media website and is sent out to journalists and the meeting-organiser Copernicus who organises the live streaming of each briefing.
+A provisional list of press conferences and speakers is published on the General Assembly media website and is sent out to journalists and the meeting-organiser Copernicus who organises the live streaming of each briefing.
 This is not necessarily the final press conference list: it is simply the list of press conferences and speakers that have been finalised when Copernicus requests the list for webstreaming.
 The list of press conferences and panelists can still suffer changes in the time running up to the General Assembly, as well as during the meeting itself.